Water – Makes or Breaks Societies

 One thing is for sure – the demand for water will never decline, rather it will continue to rise due to many reasons – the biggest of them being, rise in human population and increased livestock.
 This factor by itself requires expansion of agricultural activity, additional infrastructure and other human activity – all of which call for consuming more and more water every year.

-One Reply to “Water – Makes or Breaks Societies”
+1 thought on “Water – Makes or Breaks Societies”

 Comments are closed.